SaadBenn/Stream-Data-Into-Database-Using-Python/README.md

 # Note
 Before we access the Twitter API you need to set up a twitter app.
-1. go to the following website https://developer.twitter.com/ and create an account.
+1. go to the following website [click here](https://developer.twitter.com/) and create an account.
 2. Once you have verified your email you can log into your account.
 You should be able to create a new app on the following webpage: [click here](https://developer.twitter.com/en/apps)
 3. Fill in all the details about your app and then create your access token.
 4. Make a note of your consumer key, consumer secret, OAuth access token and OAuth access token secret.
 These are needed to connect to the API.